 - Christian Nation: The US Constitution is supplanted by the Fifty Blessings, religiously-inspired laws, many of which are vague or unenforceable, dealing with such vagaries as coveting.
 The laws against 'sexual deviancy' are all too clear, and there comes a presumption that any single person above a certain age must be gay.

 - Trope Codifier comes from 1984, by George Orwell.
 To hammer it home, the main character of the novel, Winston Smith once wrote in his diary, "Thoughtcrime does not entail death: thoughtcrime IS death."

-- A mundane variant comes from the Doctor Who episode "The Happiness Patrol", where enforced cheerfulness was the law on one planet.
+- A mundane variant comes from the Doctor Who episode "The Happiness Patrol", where enforced cheerfulness was the law on the planet Terra Alpha.

 - Star Trek: Voyager had an episode where they came across a people who were extremely telepathic, so sensitive that any extreme emotions would incite them to act out on those feelings; having violent thoughts was a crime in and of itself.
-Torres was put under trial for having a brief violent thought when someone bumped into her, and Tuvok's investigation into the planet's culture found a sort of "violent thoughts" Black Market.
-Of course it examined the nature that when something was so taboo it meant their own people were unable to handle it when confronted with the situation.
+Torres was put on trial for having a brief violent thought when someone bumped into her, and Tuvok's investigation into the planet's culture found a sort of "violent thoughts" Black Market.
+Of course it examined the issue that when something was so taboo, it meant their own people were unable to handle it when confronted with the situation.

-- One of the most notable examples of thoughtcrime is the concept of sin in some religions.
-Couple it with guilt and fear of eternal punishment for even thinking about it and you have a very effective method for auto-enforcement of policies.
+- Some of the most notable examples of thoughtcrime are the concepts of sin and heresy in some religions.
+Couple it with guilt and fear of eternal punishment for even thinking about it and an omniscient Judge who knows and sees all and you have a very effective method for auto-enforcement of policies.

-- A few of the classic Seven Deadly Sins, most notably Envy and Lust, seem to have more to do with thoughts or feelings than actions.
+- A few of the classic Seven Deadly Sins, like Envy and Lust, seem to have more to do with thoughts or feelings than actions.